Mary Fisher (activist)

 Mary Fisher (born April 6, 1948) is an American political activist, artist and author.
 After contracting HIV from her second husband, she has become an outspoken HIV/AIDS-activist for the prevention, education and for the compassionate treatment of people with HIV and AIDS.
 Fisher is particularly noted for speeches before two Republican Conventions: Houston in 1992 and San Diego in 1996.
-The 1992 speech has been hailed as “one of the best American speeches of the 20th Century”.
+The 1992 speech has been hailed as "one of the best American speeches of the 20th Century".

 She is the founder of a non-profit organization to fund HIV/AIDS research and education, the Mary Fisher Clinical AIDS Research and Education (CARE) Fund.
 Since May 2006, she has been a global emissary for the Joint United Nations Programme on HIV/AIDS (UNAIDS).

 Early life

 Fisher was born Lizabeth Davis Frehling on April 6, 1948, in Louisville, Kentucky, the daughter of Marjorie Faith (née Switow) and George Allen Frehling.
 Her parents were of Russian Jewish descent.
 Her parents divorced when she was four, and the following year her mother married multimillionaire Max Fisher, who adopted her and whose surname she took.

-Raised in Michigan, Fisher attended Kingswood School (today's Cranbrook Kingswood School) in Bloomfield Hills (where she had briefly dated politician Mitt Romney), and attended college at the University of Michigan for a year before taking a volunteer position at ABC television in Detroit, Michigan, which she left when afforded an opportunity to join the staff of Gerald R. Ford, then President of the United States, as the first female "advance man".
+Raised in Michigan, Fisher attended Kingswood School (today's Cranbrook Kingswood School) in Bloomfield Hills (where she had briefly dated future politician Mitt Romney), and attended college at the University of Michigan for a year before taking a volunteer position at ABC television in Detroit, Michigan, which she left when afforded an opportunity to join the staff of Gerald R. Ford, then President of the United States, as the first female "advance man".

 In 1977, Fisher entered her first marriage, which soon dissolved.
 In 1984, she sought treatment at the Betty Ford Center for alcoholism; while there, she realized she was artistically inclined.
 After rehabilitation, she resettled to New York City, New York, and in 1987 she married fellow artist Brian Campbell.
 The couple relocated to Boca Raton, Florida, and expanded their family.
 Fisher gave birth to son Max and after several miscarriages, adopted a second son, Zachary, with her husband.
 In 1990, Campbell requested a divorce and in 1991 informed Fisher that he was HIV positive.
 Fisher soon learned that she had contracted the virus from him, although their children tested negative.
+Campbell died from the virus in 1993.